Rent Increase Facts | Answer |

 How Much Notice is Needed to Raise Rent in Iowa?

-In Iowa, landlords cannot raise the rent during a lease term and must give 30 days written notice to increase the rent.
+In Iowa, landlords cannot raise the rent during a lease term and must give 30 days of advance written notice to increase the rent.

 How Much Can a Landlord Raise Rent in Iowa?

-In Iowa, landlords can raise the rent by any amount they wish.
+Iowa landlords may raise the rent by any amount they wish.
 There is no legal limit or cap on the amount of a rent increase.

 Sources